Peyton Sawyer

-Peyton Sawyer is a fictional character from The WB/CW television series One Tree Hill, portrayed by Hilarie Burton.
-A talented visual and musical artist, Peyton has a heavily guarded heart due to the number of lost loved ones in her life.
-She goes through life changes throughout the series as she finds love from Lucas Scott, to Jake Jagielski, then back to Lucas again.
-She shares a special bond with Brooke Davis, her best friend for many years.
-She also becomes close friends with Haley James.
-Her friends have been there for her during difficult times.
+Peyton Elizabeth Sawyer is a fictional character from The WB/CW television series One Tree Hill and one of the female leads, portrayed by Hilarie Burton.
+A talented visual and musical artist, Peyton has a heavily guarded heart due to the number of lost loved ones in her life and, over the course of the series, she goes through a lot of life-changing events, difficult times and challenges.
+One of her character’s cores is her everlasting and complicated love story with the main male protagonist, Lucas Scott.
+She also shares a special bond with Brooke Davis, her best friend since childhood, and becomes close friends with Haley James too.